 - Highly sensitive individuals – People who naturally respond strongly to environmental stimuli and need more control over their practice conditions

-This healing yoga approach welcomes all sensitivities as natural protective responses rather than limitations to overcome.
-Whether you’re addressing specific trauma or simply want to develop a healthier relationship with your body, trauma-informed practices offer valuable tools for anyone seeking movement that honours rather than overrides their internal wisdom.
+Trauma-informed yoga welcomes all sensitivities as natural protective responses rather than limitations to overcome.
+Whether you are addressing specific trauma, managing chronic stress, or simply want to develop a healthier, more compassionate relationship with your body, trauma-informed practices offer a genuinely inclusive path to healing.
+This approach meets you exactly where you are, without pressure to perform or progress on anyone else’s timeline.

 How do you find qualified trauma-informed yoga instructors and classes?